ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 ## Separate layers

 The principle isn't new, but it is still useful.
-Nowadays in comes with different names - hexagonal architecture, onion architecture, separation of concerns, etc. The main idea is that different parts (and I mean *logically* different parts) of your application should be separated into independent parts.
+Nowadays it comes with different names - hexagonal architecture, onion architecture, separation of concerns, etc. The main idea is that different parts (and I mean *logically* different parts) of your application should be separated into independent parts.

 It's very important because you can't just test the whole app you're building.
 Ok, technically you can.
 But it will require an enormous amount of time and it will be a nightmare from a long-term perspective.